-- The appointment of a professional trustee company, Punter Southall Governance Services Limited ('PSGS'), to ensure the independence of the GAA from the Provider. - Three individuals from PSGS have been appointed to the GAA. - PSGS is experienced in relation to trust based defined contribution (DC) pension schemes.
-These trust skills are appropriate for the provision of a GAA to the Provider's workplace pension schemes. - PSGS has wide experience of pension scheme governance and working on committees. - Two of the three individuals from PSGS also act for a GAA to the workplace pension schemes of another FCA regulated firm. - As part of a wider benefit consulting group, PSGS has access to technical resources and expertise relevant to the GAA. - Two individuals from COURTIERS Investment Services Ltd, an FCA authorised firm, have also been appointed to the GAA.
-This ensures good communication with the Provider and the free-flow of information. - COURTIERS has a 30+ year history of dealing with corporate trust-based and contract-based pension schemes and directly employs a number of pensions specialists. - The two individuals from COURTIERS are both Chartered Financial Planners with, collectively, more than 20 years' experience of group pensions. - Both PSGS and the Provider understand the FCA's requirements in relation to the duties of the GAA. - The majority of the GAA members are therefore independent of the Provider. - Each independent member meets the requirements of COBS 19.5.12 G.
+- The appointment of a professional trustee company, Punter Southall Governance Services Limited (PSGS), to ensure the independence of the GAA from the Provider. - Three individuals from PSGS have been appointed to the GAA. - PSGS is experienced in relation to trust based defined contribution (DC) pension schemes.
+These trust skills are appropriate for the provision of a GAA to the Provider's workplace pension schemes. - PSGS has wide experience of pension scheme governance and working on committees. - The three individuals from PSGS also act for a GAA to the workplace pension schemes of another FCA regulated firm and one also acts for an Independent Governance Committee (IGC) for a major investment firm. - As part of a wider benefit consulting group, PSGS has access to technical resources and expertise relevant to the GAA. - Two individuals from Courtiers Investment Services Ltd, an FCA authorised firm, have also been appointed to the GAA.
+This ensures good communication with the Provider and the free-flow of information. - Courtiers has a 30+ year history of dealing with corporate trust-based and contract-based pension schemes and directly employs a number of pensions specialists. - The two individuals from Courtiers are both Chartered Financial Planners with, collectively, more than 20 years' experience of group pensions. - Both PSGS and the Provider understand the FCA's requirements in relation to the duties of the GAA. - The majority of the GAA members are therefore independent of the Provider. - Each independent member meets the requirements of COBS 19.5.12 G.